MaryM1660/unique-sdk/Add NFT-selling to classic market/Add NFT-selling to classic market.md

 Who is this document for:

-This guide is intended for marketplace owners and developers who wish to trade NFT through their website.
+This guide is intended for marketplace owners and developers who wish to trade NFT through existing e-commerce website.

 To connect the marketplace to the Polkadot blockchain, you need a REST- api (unique-SDK) to work with the Unique infrastructure (